corvusfaber/node-temp/README.md

 ## ✅ Test Coverage
 - Tests included in test_api.py:

+    👤 User Registration & Authentication
           ✅ Register a new user
+          → test_register_success

           🚫 Prevent duplicate usernames
+          → test_register_duplicate

-     🔐 Login with valid/invalid credentials
+          🔐 Login with valid credentials
+          → test_login_success (as fixture)

+          🔐 Login with invalid password
+          → test_login_invalid_password

+          🔐 Login with non-existent user
+          → test_login_nonexistent_user

+     🛒 Product and Cart
+          🆕 Add a new product with valid token
+          → test_add_product_success

+          🆕 Get product list (with at least one product) → test_get_products_success (as fixture)

+          🆕 Add item to cart and verify cart content
+          → test_get_cart_with_items

+     🧼 Account Cleanup
           🧼 Unregister a user with valid JWT
+          → test_unregister_user

 The service URL and NodePort are automatically detected using kubectl and minikube.